Replacing a furnace filter is often not on the top of the to-do-list.

 These are often the cheapest filters sold and have a low MERV rating.
 If you need something cheap to simply get by with than these are for you.

-They don’t clean the air but simply keep out debris that can clog up the components inside a furnace.
+They don’t clean the air much but simply keep out big debris particles that can clog up the components inside a furnace.

 MERV Rating 5-10